Virginia Tax Refund Debit Card FAQ

 To activate your card call the Go Program® automated phone system at (855) 409-0580 and follow the prompts or visit the Go Program® website.
 You will need to set up an online account first and then activate your card.
 These are two separate online processes.

-As part of the activation process, you'll be asked to verify who you are by providing certain information from your tax return, and to create a four-digit Personal Identification Number (PIN).
-The PIN you select will be known only to you and protects your card from being used by someone else.
+As part of the activation process, you'll be asked to verify who you are by providing certain information from your tax return, and to create a four-digit PIN.
+The PIN that you select will be known only to you and protects your card from being used by someone else.

 Is there a fee to activate my card?